Corpses can be found in the darnedest places, in fiction. While every Police Procedural

 - The corpse of Elmer McCurdy was found as a "hanging man" prop in a funhouse.
 Nobody realized it was actually a corpse...

-- One infamous (false) Urban Legend claims that a couple who'd checked into a hotel room for the night complained about a bad smell in the morning, only to have the hotel staff discover a previous guest's corpse stuffed into the mattress they'd just slept and/or had sex on.
+- One infamous Urban Legend claims that a couple who'd checked into a hotel room for the night complained about a bad smell in the morning, only to have the hotel staff discover a previous guest's corpse stuffed into the mattress they'd just slept and/or had sex on.
+A quick look through crime report archives shows that this is not just fiction either: several cases have been reported where bodies were been stashed in rooms without the knowledge of later guests.

 - In February 2013, a young woman's decomposing body was found in the rooftop water tank of Los Angeles's Cecil Hotel.